Editor's note: This story, originally published in 2015, is still the funniest thing ever.

 It’s a scenario all parents can relate to, and an Australian politician has captured it beautifully in his Christmas card.

 Andrew Leigh, who is a member of the Australian House of Representatives, and his wife tried posing for a family photo with their three children.
 But the youngest one just wasn’t in the mood — at all.
 (Scroll down for it.)

 Leigh provided the story behind the photo in an email to TODAY.com.

 "We did a photo shoot with the whole family for about 20 minutes.
-Our three-year-old (Zachary) enjoyed it initially, but then found it rather frustrating that we were all standing still and looking at the cameraman," he wrote.
+Our 3-year-old (Zachary) enjoyed it initially, but then found it rather frustrating that we were all standing still and looking at the cameraman," he writes.
 "From his perspective, you can understand it: Why stand still when you can play?"

-After the youngster failed to get his way, "he decided to sit down and have a bit of a sulk about it," Leigh said.
+After the youngster failed to get his way, "he decided to sit down and have a bit of a sulk about it," Leigh says.

 "What you don’t see in the picture was that there’s a pond behind us, and Zachary’s next trick was to walk towards it.
 That got us moving!"

 In January 2019, Leigh addressed the hilarious photo fail in an opinion piece in The Guardian, where he talked about parenting as a politician.

 "When we sent out the card, friends loved it," he writes.
 "People didn't want to see airbrushed politics; they preferred to know that our kids were just as grumpy as everyone else's ...
 Mixing kids with life can have mortifying results, yet the imperfections can be glorious."